Meghan Markle & Prince Harry Reportedly Considering Buying A $7 Million Mansion In Malibu

 “After many months of reflection and internal discussions, we have chosen to make a transition this year in starting to carve out a progressive new role within this institution.
 We intend to step back as ‘senior’ members of the Royal Family and work to become financially independent, while continuing to fully support Her Majesty The Queen.
 It is with your encouragement, particularly over the last few years, that we feel prepared to make this adjustment.
 We now plan to balance our time between the United Kingdom and North America, continuing to honour our duty to The Queen, the Commonwealth, and our patronages.
 This geographic balance will enable us to raise our son with an appreciation for the royal tradition into which he was born, while also providing our family with the space to focus on the next chapter, including the launch of our new charitable entity.
 We look forward to sharing the full details of this exciting next step in due course, as we continue to collaborate with Her Majesty The Queen, The Prince of Wales, The Duke of Cambridge and all relevant parties.
 Until then, please accept our deepest thanks for your continued support.” – The Duke and Duchess of Sussex For more information, please visit sussexroyal.com (link in bio) Image © PA

-If the couple move to Malibu, they would also be living 30 minutes away from her mom, Doris Ragland, which would also be a big plus.
+If the couple move to Malibu, they would also be living 30 minutes away from her mom, Doris Ragland, which could also be incentive for purchasing the home.

-They would also be close to Los Angeles, which would make sense if it’s true that Meghan is indeed planning a return to her acting career — one that she had to leave behind when assuming her Duchess role.
-Plus, Prince Harry is working on a docuseries with Oprah Winfrey at the Apple headquarters in California, so it seems he’s already forging ties in LA.
+They would also be close to Los Angeles, which would make sense if it’s true that Meghan is indeed planning a return to her acting career — one that she had to leave behind when she married Harry.
+For his part, Harry is working on a docuseries with Oprah Winfrey at the Apple headquarters in California, so it seems he’s forging ties of his own in California.

-The couple also recently had an engagement in Stanford, California at the university because they’re working on starting a new charitable organization.
+The couple also recently had an engagement in Stanford, California at the university, part of their effort to create a new charitable organization.

-For now, it remains to be seen whether the couple will indeed by a home in Malibu.
-Some believe that they may be putting down roots in Vancouver Island, Canada, and Us Magazine got insider information on their well-being.
+For now, it remains to be seen whether the couple will indeed buy a home in Malibu.
+Some believe they may be putting down roots in Vancouver Island, Canada, and Us Magazine got insider information on their well-being.

 “Harry and Meghan escaped the chaos back home and are genuinely happy.
 They’re really enjoying Canada; it’s a completely different world from what they’re used to in London,” noted the insider.